 This page rule reduces server response time tremendously.
 I'v seen a change from over 200ms to below 50ms.
 Contentful paint times also reduce to levels that you've never seen before thereby enhancing perceived load times and user experience concomitantly.

-Whether you want to believe it or not, the big G pretty much controls the internet.
+Whether you want to believe it or not, Google pretty much controls the internet.

-Because faster sites improve user experience considerably, site speed is becoming increasingly more important as a ranking signal.
+Because faster sites improve user experience considerably, site speed is now a major ranking factor.

 Speed optimization doesn't begin and end with installing a caching plugin.
 It's the culmination of a number of very important factors.
 Some of these are mentioned in the WordPress Optimization Guide, with hosting being first.